10.8. Regressions in 6.1.0

 See Invalid serialization of samples with types containing nested structures with primitive members that require padding above.

-This regression was introduced in 6.1.0.
-Admin Console incorrectly identified too many fields as participating in the key of the data type.
-Also, the Instance Table view attempted to add all key fields as columns.
-If this behavior was combined with finding too many keys, Admin Console experienced high CPU consumption.
+Admin Console incorrectly identifies too many fields as participating in the key of the data type.
+Also, the Instance Table view attempts to add all key fields as columns.
+If this behavior is combined with finding too many keys, Admin Console experiences high CPU consumption.

 Fixed in: 6.1.1